Workflows Rules in Salesforce

 Actions in Salesforce Workflow Rules

-Actions are simple the part of the then statement in the if/then condition.
-Workflow actions in Salesforce are of 2 types based on when they are executed:
+Actions are simply a part of the then statement in the if/then condition.
+Workflow actions Salesforce are of 2 types based on when they are executed:

-- Immediate Actions: These actions are executed immediately when the criteria for a rule are met.
+- Immediate Actions: These actions are executed immediately when the rule’s criteria are met.

-- Time-Triggered Actions: These actions execute at a specific time which is specified when creating this type of action.
-In these types of actions, when the date or time comes on which the action needs to be executed, it again verifies whether the record is still meeting the criteria or not.
-If yes, then it executes the respective action; otherwise, not.
+- Time-Triggered Actions: These actions execute at a specific time specified when creating this type of action.
+In these types of actions, when the date or time arrives for the action to be executed, it again verifies whether the record still meets the criteria.
+If yes, it executes the respective action; otherwise, it does not.

 Types of Actions Available in Workflow Rules